 If you do not already have it, the first thing you should do to improve the customer experience of your online store is to implement your SSL security certificate.

 Internet users are very impatient when they browse the Internet.
 On average, they only wait two or three (2-3) seconds for a page to be fully loaded.
 Unfortunately, electronic stores often contain a lot of information that can make loading speed difficult.

-It is important that you always optimize the images as well as videos of your online store so that they do not weigh too much.
+You must always optimize the images and videos of your online store so that they do not weigh too much.
 In addition, you can improve speed by hiring a server that offers dedicated hosting and sufficient bandwidth.

 3. Simple payment process

 The payment process (transaction) is usually one of the most tedious moments of the purchase.
 They are among those that most influence negative customer experience.
 In fact, the highest bounce rate occurs in this critical step.

 To reduce the abandonment of carts, the payment process should be facilitated to the maximum.
 Some of the strategies you can use are: reduce the number of steps asking for the essential data, create self- saved registration forms, use help texts in the form fields, and offer different payment and shipping methods.

 4. Navigability on all devices